robatron/book-reviews/sinek_leaders-eat-last.md

   - Dopamine: Feels good when accomplishing goal
   - Serotonin: Makes you feel grateful for those who support you
   - Oxytocin: Makes you feel love and is released when hugging or bonding
-- Serotonin & oxytocin backbone of circle of safety
+- Serotonin & oxytocin backbone of Circle of Safety
 - Can't feel sense of responsibility towards numbers, we can only feel a sense of responsibility to people